Causes and Symptoms of Shigellosis

 - It is particularly likely to occur among toddlers who are not fully toilet-trained.

-- Family members and playmates of such children are at high risk of becoming infected.
+- Family members and playmates of such children are at high risk of becoming infected (outbreaks typically occur in daycare and preschools settings).